Shashank-drz/Network-Security-Monitor/readme.md

 ## Overview

 NetMon is a powerful, containerized Network Security Monitoring (NSM) suite designed for real-time analysis of network traffic.
-It uses the high-performance Suricata IDS engine to generate alerts from network data (PCAP files), which are then processed by a custom-built C++ correlation engine.
-This allows for flexible, high-speed analysis of security events, with the results visualized in a Grafana dashboard.
+It uses the Suricata IDS engine to generate alerts from PCAP files, which are then processed by a stateful C++ correlation engine.
+This allows for fflexible and real time analysis of security events, with the results visualized on a Grafana dashboard.

 ## Key Features

-- **High-Performance Intrusion Detection**: Utilizes Suricata to analyze network traffic and generate detailed JSON-based event logs.
+- **High-Performance Intrusion Detection**: Utilizes Suricata to analyze network traffic and generate detailed JSON event logs.
 - **Advanced C++ Alert Correlation**: A lightweight, high-performance correlation engine processes Suricata's output in near real-time.
 - **Stateful, Time-Based Analysis**: The engine can track the state of events over time, enabling the detection of complex, multi-stage attack patterns.
 - **Flexible Rule Engine**: Correlation rules are defined in a simple YAML file, supporting both simple, stateless checks and complex, stateful sequences.
-- **Centralized Logging & Visualization**: Findings are shipped via Promtail to Loki and visualized in a pre-configured Grafana dashboard.
+- **Centralized Logging & Visualization**: Findings are shipped via Promtail to Loki and visualized on an easily configured Grafana dashboard.
-- **Containerized & Portable**: The entire suite is orchestrated with Docker Compose for easy setup and deployment.
+- **Containerized & Portable**: The entire suite is orchestrated with Docker Compose for easy setup and deployment on local machines.

 ## Architecture